 Studying abroad for most students is about personal growth.
-Many of Asia Exchange students decide to also volunteer for a good cause, while on exchange.
-Meet Joni Korpinen who besides studying in Bali, surfing and skateboarding, also volunteers teaching English at a local orphanage.
+While on exchange, many Asia Exchange students volunteer for a good cause.
+Meet Joni Korpinen, who, besides studying in Bali, surfing, and skateboarding, also volunteers to teach English at a local orphanage.

 Hello Joni!
 Let’s start by you telling our readers who you are?

 Hi!
 Well I’m a positive 25-year-old man and I’m originally from Helsinki, the capital city of Finland.
 I have a broad background in different kinds of sports, and for the past four and a half years I’ve lived in Turku, studying law.
 I’m on the verge of becoming a lawyer and I will graduate from my home university soon.

 Alright!
 What kind of sports have you been into?